 I’ve been a bit obsessed by the The Wars of the Roses lately.
 Maybe that’s hard for some people to understand, but I look at it like a really, really old season of Scandal, just with much worse hygiene.
 But apparently I’m not alone in my fascination, because author George RR Martin has made no secret that his A Song of Ice and Fire series (aka Game of Thrones) is based loosely on The Wars of the Roses.
 Cool.
 GRRM gets it.
 Now, while the books/TV show that you and I know by heart is… Read More

+My good opinion once lost is lost forever.
 Today in my Jane Austen confessional, I admit that I love both recent modern adaptations of Pride and Prejudice–that is to say, both the 1995 BBC version, and the 2005 Keira Knightley version.
 Each has their strengths and weaknesses, particularly when it comes to casting.
-I was recently mulling over a glass of gin, watching the lime wedge twirl around inside of it and muttering about what would make the perfect adaptation if only I could breed the two versions and add my own bits.
-There was a lot of wild gesturing,… Read More
+I was recently mulling over a glass of gin, watching the lime wedge twirl around inside of it and muttering about what would make the perfect adaptation if only I could breed the two versions and add my own… Read More

 (Update: I’ve been cooking this theory since before season 7, so please read the primer in Bran’s villainy below, and then head over to read my Season 7 update and then roll your Branchair over to the Season 8 Bran Finale Discussion!)
 Forget Joffrey and his crossbow.
 Or even Ramsey Bolton and his dogs (and his knife, and his sausage, etc.).
 It could just be that the biggest, most monstrous villain that Westeros has ever seen is, in fact, Bran Stark of Winterfell.
 Bran, the climbing boy who was pushed out of a tower… Read More